-Marriage might or might not be a sacrament.
-A marriage is considered as a sacrament when both spouses are baptized and no matter whether Catholic or not.
-All marriages (Catholic, Orthodox, Protestant, Jewish, other non-Christian, non-believer), whether a sacrament or not, are presumed to be valid.
-The good of all concerned (spouses, children, family members, society, the Church) demands this presumption.
+A marriage might or might not be a sacrament.
+However, a marriage is considered a sacrament when both spouses are baptized; whether Catholic or not.
+All marriages (Catholic, Orthodox, Protestant, Jewish, non-Christian, or non-believers), whether a sacrament or not, are presumed to be valid; the good of all concerned (spouses, children, family members, society, the Church) demands this presumption.
 The Catholic Church remains faithful to the words of Jesus Christ about marriage, divorce and remarriage (Mk.
 10:2-12; Lk.
 16:18; Mt.
 5:31-32; Mt.
 19:3-11; 1 Cor.
 7:10-11, 39; Rom.
 7:2-3).
 For a fuller understanding of the teachings of marriage, please consult the Catechism of the Catholic Church, #1601-1666.